 Anti-bias

 Behaviour management

-Children with special needs

 Confidentiality

 Fire safety and Education

 Multicultural

 Work, Health and Safety Duty of Care

 Regarding Staff Student Relations

 Safe and Supportive Environment

 These policies are reviewed regularly and updated when necessary and can be found in our 'Policy Folder' held at the school.
 Updated policies can be viewed on our website.
+Please see links below: